 Each feature request gets its own SEO-friendly URL.
 We find that our customers’ suggestions start ranking well in Google quite quickly.
 This is great for improving your visibility in Google.
 It also has a nice side-effect of reducing support emails, because users who search for, say “does <your product> have <feature x>?” find any existing request for that feature in Google, and simply upvote it.

 Feature Upvote looks great and works well on mobile, tablets, and desktop computers.

 You can customise the appearance of Feature Upvote to match your own branding.
 Logo, favicon, and colour scheme can all be changed.

 You can change the language of your product feature request board to match the preferred language of your users.
 We’re a multi-lingual team in Barcelona, where speaking multiple languages each day is a way of life.
 We’ve used this experience to do a multi-language product well.

 Ready to give Feature Upvote a try?

-Start your free, 30-day trial now.
+Try our free 30-day trial.
 No credit card required!

 Try our interactive

 to experience first-hand how it works.